The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Managing Increased Load

-- Consider electrical upgrades: If frequently tripping breakers, consult an electrician
+• Consider electrical upgrades: If you frequently trip breakers, consult an electrician

 Heating System Preparation